Steps to claim Age Pension

 - Answer all the questions.
 There’s help on each page including how to answer them.
 This includes how to submit supporting documents and any other forms you need to complete.

-- Based on your answers, we may ask if you also want to claim Age Pension for your partner.
-If you choose a combined partner claim, your partner will get an SMS or email from us to let them know.
+- We may ask if you want to claim Age Pension for your partner.
+If you choose a combined partner claim, your partner will get an SMS or email from us.
 We’ll advise them to:

 - sign in to myGov and select Centrelink